RaviTriv/cpu-memory-optimizations/README.md

 # cpu-memory-optimizations
-Today CPU cores are very fast in comparision to access to memory.
-This can be bottleneck.
+Today CPU cores are very fast in comparision to memory access.
+This can be a bottleneck.
 Below are a few techniques that can be used to optimize performance.

 ### Write Combining